ml-lubich/youtube-manager/README.md

 1. Check the [Issues](https://github.com/yourusername/youtube-playlist-manager/issues) page
 2. Create a new issue with detailed information
 3. Include error messages and steps to reproduce

----

-Made with ❤️ for YouTube playlist organization